nikitavoloboev/build-to-learn/README.md

 Bigger projects are often extracted into [their own GitHub repos](https://wiki.nikitavoloboev.xyz/sharing/my-github).
 The purpose of this repo is a playground for ideas & new learnings.

 I have Alfred workflow that searches through the root folders in this repo.
-On return, the project gets opened in VS Code.
+On return, the folder gets opened in VS Code.

 ![](https://i.imgur.com/MO1Cbdo.png)